johnreynolds3d/Bobcoin/README.md

 # bobcoin

-### A slightly Lynchian implementation of a blockchain in C, this is a work in progress.
+### A slightly Lynchian implementation of a blockchain in C

+This is a work in progress.
 I'm currently working on mirroring the Bitcoin protocol, but with a twist...

 There's something *decentralized* happening in the sleepy town of Twin Peaks... ![Screenshot](/img/bobcoin.png?raw=true "")